PyAntony/hate-speech/README.md

 scum | 24.367472

-For more data exploration go to *notebooks/EDA.ipynb* (data is downloaded automatically in the notebook so you don't need to downloaded yourself).
+For more data exploration go to *notebooks/EDA.ipynb* (data is downloaded automatically in the notebook so you don't need to download it yourself).

 ### Bert Model